tripledio/tripledio.github.io/_drafts/ConstructionTale.md

 # Conclusion

 The struggle between the function and the structure is not limited to our industry.
 When somethings needs to change in the future then the structure needs to be able to support this.
-Since this is something that lies further in the future than the functional it is often neglected.
+Since this is something that lies further in the future than the functionality the structure is often neglected.

 > If we want to build something that lasts, we need to pay careful attention to the structure